17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 These are French chicken breeds.
 Marans are docile and lay large, deep brown eggs.
 They lay an average of 160–210 eggs per year.
 The average weight of the chickens is 5.5 lbs for hens and 8.5 lbs for roosters.

-Their temperament is good and they make very little noise.
-Marans are suitable for beginners as they’re very friendly and remain calm all the time.
+Their temperament is good, and they make very little noise.
+Marans are suitable for beginners as they’re very friendly and always remain calm.
 A baby chick can cost you around $5.5.

 Best Meat Chickens for Beginners